jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 Since this uses webpack, there are also ways to include image assets and fonts in the bundle, but I haven’t tried this so your mileage may vary.

+The `routes` array is passed in as props, and navigation links could be created dynamically rather than being hard coded.
+This could make handling lots of pages easier.

 If you’re hosting the static site on gh-pages, you’ll need a way to handle the base url when using React Router’s Link component.
+I don’t know of a good way to do this yet and would love to hear suggestions on how to improve that.

 Handling the CSS as shown above can lead to a fairly large chunk of JSON being inserted into the initial-props script tag, and I’m not sure if there’s a better way to handle that.

-This is just one way that I’ve found works for building static sites with React.
+This is just one way to build static sites with React.
+You might also be interested in Brad Denver’s blog post <a href="http://braddenver.com/blog/2015/react-static-site.html" target="_blank">React Static Site</a>.
 If you’ve seen other ways or have any suggestions for improving on this, I’d love to hear them.